-Just the other day, I had a craving for taco salad, but hadn’t made taco meat in years.
+For example, just the other day, I had a craving for taco salad, but hadn't made taco meat in years.
 So I had no taco seasoning in the house — and on our budget (and with our food sensitivities and life-threatening food allergies), eating out is not a pleasurable or viable option so heading out for tacos wasn't going to happen.

 So I got to work in the kitchen and tried out a few recipes and came up with one that fits the bill.